When you hear the term “surgery”, what comes to your mind?

 As a gauge, costs of routine surgeries could go up to $1,500 while more complex surgeries could cost over $5,000.

 Keyhole surgery has many potential benefits but it can be equally or more costly than conventional surgery.
-Here’s where pet insurance comes in useful.
+These are situations where having pet insurance would be useful.